Ulcerative Colitis (UC): Symptoms, Causes, Treatment, and More (original) (raw)

 Ulcerative colitis is a relatively common long-term condition that causes inflammation in the colon.
 Dietary changes and medications can often help manage symptoms, but surgery is an option in severe cases.

 The colon typically removes nutrients from undigested food and eliminates waste products through the rectum and anus as feces.
 However, UC causes ulcers to form on the lining of the colon.
-These ulcers may bleed and produce pus and mucus.
+These ulcers may bleed and produce mucus.

 Various medication options can help reduce symptoms, and doctors can tailor treatment to meet individual needs.